leocrossman/LineGameStackathon/README.md

     * Optimizer
       - **Allows** us to minimize the Loss Function via a Learning Rate

+    - Train
+      - Minimize the loss function with the optimizer, adjusting m and b based on the loss function

   * Process

     1. Get the data.